 Antibody/ linker/ payload nature

-You need to develop an antibody-drug conjugate (ADC) and want to discuss your project with our PhD account managers ?
+Do you need to develop an antibody-drug conjugate (ADC) and want to discuss your project with our PhD account managers ?
 Please feel free to contact us!

 What are the key factors to consider